philippinespire/pire_ssl_data_processing/README.md

 # Sgr example Sgr_ssl_beforeDeleting_IntermFiles
 ```

-#### 1 Make a copy of important files
-Before deleting files, make a copy of important files in the RC (only available in the login node):
+Then, make a copy of important files in the RC (usually only available in the login node):

 1. raw sequence files (this should had been done already but check again)
 2. "contaminated" files (fq_fp1_clmp_fp2)